DNS-OARC/drool/NOTES.md

+# TODO
-Analysis/dry-run mode is needed to check config, read pcaps and evaluate if it can be done
+- Analysis/dry-run mode is needed to check config, read pcaps and evaluate if it can be done

-Input
-- read x
-+ loop

-Modifications
-+ no timing
-+ stick to timing
-+ speed up
-+ slow down
-- response timings
-  - same, more, less
-+ change target
-+ change source

-Emulate source
+# Emulate source
 - limit of maximum sources

-Client pool
+# Client pool
 - per context or one
-- ev_base (fallback select)
 - ip/net to use and the port range

-Main thread sets up pcap-thread's
-Each pcap-thread has its own context and may keeps its own client pool
-- Read packets
-- See query
-- Track query
-- send query
-- wait for response

-Issues
+# Issues
 - dns cookies
 - tcp multi query connection
   - check rfc, is it suppose to close the conn